What is Adverse Credit and how does it impact getting a mortgage?

 Kirsty White

-Getting a mortgage with adverse credit can be a challenge.
+Getting a mortgage with bad credit can be a challenge.
 But there are plenty of mortgages eligible for those with adverse credit on the market, although it can be hard to find them on your own.
+Speaking to a specialist mortgage broker is the best thing you can do to get a mortgage with adverse credit.
+They’ll know the market like the back of their hand and will have a good idea which lenders are most likely to offer you a mortgage.

 Asking your nearest high street bank for a mortgage can be risky.
 If you apply for a mortgage and get rejected, this could make it harder to get a loan later on.
 This is because too many hard searches on your credit report makes lenders think you’re desperate to borrow money.